 Heart health resources

 For members who are 30-64 years old, we can pay for heart disease screenings.
-Heart disease is currently the leading cause of death among women in the U.S. Factors like obesity, high blood pressure and smoking raise your risk of developing heart disease.
+Heart disease is currently the leading cause of death among women in the U.S. Factors like high blood pressure, high cholesterol, and smoking raise your risk of developing heart disease.
 Screenings help you understand your individual risk so you can work with your health care team to lower it.
 Review which heart health screenings we cover here.

 There are many things you can do to lower your risk of heart disease (some of these are cancer prevention strategies, too).
 These include the following: